joshgerdes/jekyll-uno/_drafts/avd-collect.md

     	.\AVD-Collect.ps1 -Profiles

-​​​​​​​If you are missing any of the data that the script should normally collect (see "Data being collected"), check the content of "__AVD-Collect-Log.txt" and "__AVD-Collect-Errors.txt" files for more information.
+​​​​​​​If you are missing any of the data that the script should normally collect, check the content of the "__AVD-Collect-Log.txt" and "__AVD-Collect-Errors.txt" files for more information.
 Some data may not be present during data collection and thus not picked up by the script.
-This should be visible in one of the two text files.